USPS processed 150,000 ballots after Election Day, jeopardizing thousands of votes

 On Election Day, postal workers were instructed to submit ballots more directly to vote counters, bypassing the processing plants reflected in the data submitted Thursday to Judge Emmet G. Sullivan in U.S. District Court for the District of Columbia.
 Sullivan is overseeing one of several voting rights lawsuits filed in the aftermath of the Postal Service’s well-documented service declines.
 But the delivery numbers alarmed civil rights advocates, who say that the Postal Service was a vital and unavoidable component of election infrastructure for millions of Americans in the midst of the coronavirus pandemic.

-“Voters put their ballots in the mail by this week and by this past weekend, and the only reason that their vote wasn’t counted was because of USPS delays,” Shankar Duraiswamy, an attorney representing civil rights group Vote Forward, said in court.
+“Voters put their ballots in the mail by this week and by this past weekend, and the only reason that their vote wasn’t counted was because of USPS delays,” Shankar Duraiswamy, an attorney representing the civil rights group Vote Forward, said in court.

 Justice Department lawyers representing the Postal Service have cautioned that the figures are not reliable.
 The data does not include “first mile” and “last mile” handling steps, which could add time to delivery, and only accounts for items the agency was able to successfully identify as ballots.
-The Postal Service also encouraged post offices to cull local ballots by hand and deliver them directly to vote counters, bypassing the regional facilities that account for processing scores.
+The Postal Service encouraged post offices to cull local ballots by hand and deliver them directly to vote counters, bypassing the regional facilities that account for processing scores.
 The agency cannot say how widely that practice is being employed.

+The Postal Service also aggregates bar code tracking scans for a ballot’s point of origin and destination into one report, meaning ballots that travel within the same postal district are counted twice.
+In analyzing the data, The Washington Post counted every ballot only once, since the vast majority of ballots are sent locally.
+In addition, because some postal districts straddle state lines, the numbers in each state represent the upward boundary of if every ballot from districts that overlap were included in either state.

 The Postal Service reported to Congress on Thursday that it had processed 135 million ballots since Sept.
 4, including blank ballots from election officials to voters, and completed ballots being returned to vote counters.

-More than half of the late ballots processed Wednesday were in California, with 25,000 in San Diego, alone.
+More than half of the late ballots processed Wednesday were in California, with 25,000 in San Diego alone.
 Another 16,000 were in the Bay-Valley postal district just south of San Francisco and 25,000 more were in the Sacramento and Los Angeles districts.
-Those ballots can arrive up to three days after the election and still be counted, according to state law.
+Those ballots can arrive up to 17 days after the election and still be counted, according to extensions of state law because of the pandemic.

 As of Thursday afternoon, Biden was leading Trump in Nevada by about 11,000 votes, with an additional 11 percent of ballots remaining to be counted.
 If that lead narrows considerably the 4,000 late ballots may become a factor in that contest.